 Are these interactions driven by choice, habit, or something subconscious?
 I’m not sure but think that to fully embrace a joyful life it’s worth considering how to be more deliberate about the emotional residue of your interactions with others.

-How would you describe the dominate emotional residue you project to others?
+How would you describe the dominant emotional residue you project to others?
 How would you describe the emotional residue of the top three people you spend the most time with?
-Does living a more joyful life seem like an attainable goal for 2020?
+Does living a more joyful life seem like an attainable goal for 2022?
 Please share your thoughts with our community and let’s have a conversation!